2015 IFAF World Championship: Round 2

-It was a rematch of the 2007 Championship, and in the beginning, it was just as low scoring.
-The United States was its own worst enemy in the first half as quarterbacks Kevin Burke and Favre each threw an interception.
-To compound the situation, Japan blocked a 29-yard field goal by Ed Ruhnke when Keizaburo Isagawa snuck through the line.
-The U.S. broke things open in the second half.
-U.S. National Team running back Sadale Foster scored 2 touchdowns on the day, one of which was for 60 yards, a new Team USA record.
-Foster was awarded game MVP, finishing with 12 carries for 84 yards.
-By the time it was over, the United States reeled off 580 yards of total offense.
+In a rematch of the 2007 World Championship final, Team USA quarterbacks Kevin Burke and Favre each threw an interception in the first half.
+Additionally, Japan blocked a 29-yard field goal attempt by Ed Ruhnke when Keizaburo Isagawa snuck through the line.
+After a low-scoring first half, the U.S. broke things open in the second half.
+Their running back, Sadale Foster, scored 2 touchdowns on the day, one of which was for 60 yards, a new Team USA record.
+Foster was awarded game MVP after rushing for 84 yards on 12 carries.
+The United States posted 580 yards of total offense.
 Favre was 15-of-19 for 193 yards, while Burke was 8-of-16 for 160 yards with a touchdown.
-That was enough to offset Japan team MVP Shohei Kato, who was 28-of-49 passing for 273 yards with a touchdown for Japan.
+Meanwhilie, Japan team MVP Shohei Kato completed 28 of 49 passes for 273 yards and a touchdown.